Williamstown, Massachusetts: Demographics

 In 2000 there were 2,753 households, out of which 24.7% had children under the age of 18 living with them, 51.3% were married couples living together, 7.9% had a female householder with no husband present, and 38.5% were non-families.
-32.7% of all households were made up of individuals, and 15.7% had someone living alone who was 65 years of age or older.
+Of all households, 32.7% were made up of individuals, and 15.7% had someone living alone who was 65 years of age or older.
 The average household size was 2.21 and the average family size was 2.80.

 In the town, the population was spread out, with 15.3% under the age of 18, 27.5% from 18 to 24, 16.6% from 25 to 44, 21.0% from 45 to 64, and 19.6% who were 65 years of age or older.
 The median age was 36 years.
 For every 100 females, there were 87.8 males.
 For every 100 females age 18 and over, there were 85.8 males.

 The median income for a household in the town was $51,875, and the median income for a family was $67,589.
 Males had a median income of $50,011 versus $32,845 for females.
 The per capita income for the town was $26,039.
 About 1.7% of families and 5.5% of the population were below the poverty line, including 1.3% of those under age 18 and 6.8% of those age 65 or over.

 Government

 Williamstown is governed by the open town meeting form of government, and is governed by a board of selectmen and a town manager.
 The town has its own police department and a volunteer fire department.
 The town has its own library, Milne Public Library, and other public services.
+Ambulance services are covered by Northern Berkshire EMS.
 The nearest hospital, Southwestern Vermont Medical Center, is located in Bennington, to the north.

-On the state level, Williamstown is represented in the Massachusetts House of Representatives by Representative John Barrett of the First Berkshire district, which covers northern Berkshire County, as well as portions of Franklin County.
-In the Massachusetts Senate, the town is represented by Senator Adam Hinds of the Berkshire, Hampshire and Franklin district, which includes all of Berkshire County and western Hampshire and Franklin counties.
+On the state level, Williamstown is represented in the Massachusetts House of Representatives by Representative John Barrett III of the First Berkshire district, which covers northern Berkshire County, as well as portions of Franklin County.
+In the Massachusetts Senate, the town is represented by Senator Paul W. Mark of the Berkshire, Hampden, Franklin, and Hampshire district.
+Williamstown is located in the Eighth Massachusetts Governor's Council district and is represented by Tara Jacobs.